 Read More: Ten Secret South Beach Locations

-Find yourself lost in the middle of Miami somewhere and nowhere close to the better known Miami Beach restaurants?
+Find yourself lost in the middle of Miami somewhere and have no idea where to eat?
 Never fear, Cuban food is here!
 You can pretend to get some culture while stuffing your face.
 This Little Havana staple has been operating for over 40 years.
 Get some incredible coffee and a Cuban sandwich while listening to locals complain about Castro.

 Open Monday -Thursday 8am to 1am, Friday 8am to 230am, Saturday 8am to 3:30am, and Sunday 9am to 1am.

 Because pizza is the perfect food for basically all occasions including that time you broke a ridiculously high heel before getting kicked out of Club Story for trying to use the DJ equipment.
 This place has been around since the beginning of time and has a crazy variety for anyone.
 Want BBQ chicken pizza?
 Done.
 Want tropical fruit on your pizza?
 Done.
 Want it simply with cheese because you can’t be bothered reading all the zillions of ingredients?
 Done.